craiglobo1/My-Porth/README.md

 ## 🚀 What is Porth?

-Porth is a low-level, stack-oriented programming language that mimics the behavior of Forth.
+Porth is a low-level, stack-oriented programming language that mimics the behaviour of Forth.
 It operates on a simple execution model where values are pushed and popped from a stack, and all computation flows through manipulating this stack.

 ## 📦 Features